5.8 Safeguarding Children and Young People from Child Sexual Exploitation: Policy, Procedures and Guidance

 6.1.10 Where an agency is concerned about losing the engagement of a child or young person by reporting their concern to Children’s Social Care, the agency should discuss this with Children’s Social Care to agree a way forward.
 Any decision not to share information or refer a child should be fully recorded.

 6.2 Referral, Risk Assessment and Strategy Discussion

-6.2.1 Professionals who have a concern that a child or young person is experiencing or is at risk of Child Sexual Exploitation must make a referral to the MASH.
-This should be by way of the existing NSCB1 Referral Form providing as much information as possible, with reference to the CSE warning signs and vulnerabilities as appropriate.
-Police officers and staff should submit concerns using the existing C39d Child at Risk process.
-In urgent cases immediate safeguarding action should be taken by calling the police and/or the MASH as appropriate.
+6.2.1 Professionals who have a concern that a child or young person is experiencing or is at risk of Child Sexual Exploitation must contact CADS providing as much information as possible, with reference to the CSE warning signs and vulnerabilities as appropriate.
+Police officers and staff should submit concerns.by raising a Child Protection Investigation (CPI) on Athena.
+In urgent cases immediate safeguarding action should be taken by calling the police and/or the CADS as appropriate.

-6.2.2 Decision makers from the police and Children’s Social Care in the MASH will discuss the information provided and any additional information they hold about the child, in order to complete a CSE Screening Tool (see Appendix 1: Child Sexual Exploitation Risk Assessment Tool).
+6.2.2 Police and Children’s Social Care placed in the MASH will discuss the information provided and any additional information they hold about the child, in order to complete a CSE Screening Tool (see Appendix 1: Child Sexual Exploitation Risk Assessment Tool).
 This tool will provide an indicator of risk under the following categories:

 NON CSE – No evidence of Child Sexual Exploitation.

 STANDARD – At this stage there is no evidence to suggest that the child is exposed to Child Sexual Exploitation, however there are concerns that a child or young person may be at potential risk of Child Sexual Exploitation in the future due to the presence of identified vulnerability factors or warning signs.